hudsondan/tcr-scapes/README.md

-# TCR_SCAPES: Sequence Clustering Algorithms for Prediction of TCR Epitope Specificity
+# TCR-SCAPES: Sequence Clustering Algorithms for Prediction of TCR Epitope Specificity

 A python repository to accompany {publication pending}